 Today, Würzburg's university is counted among the medium-sized institutions of higher learning in Germany.
 At ten faculties, about 400 professors teach around 27,000 students.

 An Extensive Choice of Subjects

 Having grown over more than six centuries, the course catalog of the University of Würzburg offers a wide range of subjects.
 Many new study programs have been added to the list of the classic four – Medicine, Theology, Philosophy, and the Law.
-The most recent are Nanostructure Technology, Technology of Functional Materials, Biomedicine, Modern China, the FOKUS Physics Bavarian Excellence Program, Media Communications, Human Factors in Computing Systems and Museology – to name but a few.
+The most recent are Nanostructure Technology, Functional Materials, Biomedicine, Modern China, Digital Humanities, Media Communications, Human Factors in Computing Systems and Museology – to name but a few.

 The University of Würzburg remains clearly and strongly committed to the Four Pillars – The Humanities, the Law and Economics, Life Sciences, Natural Science and Technology.

 A Policy of Expansion